1988 Nabisco Masters

-The 1988 Nabisco Masters was a men's tennis tournament played on indoor carpet courts in Madison Square Garden, New York City in the United States between 28 November and 2 December 1988.
+The 1988 Masters (also known as the 1988 Nabisco Masters for sponsorship reasons) was a men's tennis tournament played on indoor carpet courts in Madison Square Garden, New York City in the United States between 28 November and 2 December 1988.
 Whilst the doubles event was held at the Royal Albert Hall, London, Great Britain.
 It was the year-end championship of the 1988 Nabisco Grand Prix.
+Boris Becker won the singles title.